Araucaria bidwillii: Bunya nut

-However, its most popular use is as a 'bushfood' by indigenous foods enthusiasts.
+The bunya nut has become popularised as a 'bushfood' by indigenous foods enthusiasts.
 A huge variety of home-invented recipes now exists for the bunya nut; from pancakes, biscuits and breads, to casseroles, to 'bunya nut pesto' or hoummus.
 The nut is considered nutritious, with a unique flavour similar to starchy potato and chestnut.

 When the nuts are boiled in water, the water turns red, making a flavoursome tea.

 The nutritional content of the bunya nut is: 40% water, 40% complex carbohydrates, 9% protein, 2% fat, 0.2% potassium, 0.06% magnesium.
 It is also gluten free, making bunya nut flour a substitute for people with gluten intolerance.